Travel

 IMG_8444

 We then walked through the Old Town to see if we could enjoy the streets without the hordes of tourists.
-This was a great idea because the village was sleepy, just what we wanted.
+This was a great idea because the village was sleepy, which was just what we wanted.
 I have to admit, I had some major reservations about Hội An because of all the tourists.
 But seeing the beautiful buildings and streets made me see some charming characteristics of this place.

 IMG_8460